 Medical and general dermatology

 Residents rotate through our high-volume outpatient clinics at the BJH Center for Outpatient Health and Washington University West County Dermatology.
 In these clinics, residents are assigned to work with core faculty members and are involved in all aspects of caring for patients with a variety of dermatologic diseases.
 Residents will also participate in surgical procedures, such as biopsies, electrodessication and curettage, and excisions.
-Residents also rotate through our hospital-based resident clinic, where we care for underinsured patients.
+Residents also rotate through our hospital-based resident continuity clinic monthly, where they care for their own panel of patients, many of whom are underinsured.

 VA